Foxboron/Blog/_posts/2014-07-09-mailpile,-sendmail-&-procmail.markdown

 the final config should be done with the following command:
 `m4 /etc/mail/sendmail.mc > /etc/mail/sendmail.cf`

-And the command:
-`makemap hash /etc/mail/virtusertable.db < /etc/mail/virtusertable`

-Th next file is  `/etc/mail/local-host-names`, it should contain all domains to the server.
+The next file is  `/etc/mail/local-host-names`, it should contain all domains to the server.
 They should also resolve in your file `/etc/hosts`

 ```